 - (A) Required frontage on, or access to, public roads, class IV Town Highways or public waters.
-In accordance with and in addition to 24 V.S.A. § 4412, land development may be permitted on lots that do not have frontage either on a public road, class 4 town highway, or public waters, provided that access through a permanent easement or right-of-way has been approved under Site Plan Review or Subdivision Approval, as applicable, and the following standards are met: - (1) Access by right-of-way to lots without frontage shall be at least twenty (20) feet in width to serve up to two (2) lots and at least fifty (50) feet in width to serve more. - (2) Access by right-of-way shall comply with the highway access, class IV road, private road and driveway standards in Section 3.2 and Section 8.8 Roads and Pedestrian Access, as applicable.

-(3) The DRB shall consider the intended use of the property, safety, traffic, and road and site conditions in granting, conditioning, or denying approval.
+In accordance with and in addition to the Act [§4412(3)], land development may be permitted on lots that do not have frontage either on a public road, class 4 town highway, or public waters, provided that access through a permanent easement or right-of-way has been approved under Site Plan Review or Subdivision Approval, as applicable, and the following standards are met: - (1) Access by right-of-way to lots without frontage shall be at least twenty (20) feet in width to serve up to three (3) lots or dwelling units and at least fifty (50) feet in width to serve four (4) or more lots or dwelling units. - (2) Access by right-of-way shall comply with the highway access, class IV road, private road and driveway standards in Section 3.2 and Section 7.8 Roads and Pedestrian Access, as applicable. - (3) The DRB shall consider the intended use of the property, safety, traffic, and road and site conditions in granting, conditioning, or denying approval.

-(B) Highway Access - Municipal Right of Way:
+(B) Highway Access: